soonhokong/soonhokong.github.io/index.md

 Soonho Kong
 ===========

-I'm a Senior Applied Scientist for [Amazon Web Services][AWS] working within the [Automated Reasoning Group][ARG].
+I'm a Principal Applied Scientist for [Amazon Web Services][AWS] working within the [Automated Reasoning Group][ARG].
 My research focuses on designing and implementing AI systems with formal reasoning capabilities.
 In particular, I'm interested in combining LLMs with interactive and automated theorem proving techniques to achieve this goal.

+I earned my PhD from Carnegie Mellon University under the supervision of Professor Edmund Clarke.
+My doctoral research focused on the design and implementation of delta-decision procedures.

 ![email]  <a target="_blank" href="https://mailhide.io/e/HHFX0LX2">email address</a>\
 ![github] [`github.com/soonhokong`](https://github.com/soonhokong)\